swigof/Bnuuy-Deliverance/README.md

     * This would usually be done on level load
 * Entities update mostly through their own pre-defined functions
   * There are generic functions that can be used for velocity movement and collision
+    * Acceleration / velocity changes need to be handled by the entity's update function however
+* The box when carried by the player has its movement handled by the player update function

 ### TODOS